awillig/dcp-vardis/dcp-vardis-project/specification/dcp-context.md

 history of all updates that have happened in the past.

 The DCP and in particular the VarDis protocol can operate over a general wireless multi-hop network.
-Its design is largely independent of the underlying wireless technology, as long as it provides a local broadcast facility and each station can be allocated a unique identifier like for example its MAC address.
-For better reading flow, we will often use WiFi as the underlying technology, which clearly fulfills these two foundational requirements.
+The protocols do not use any state related to routing or network topology and are therefore robust against any changes in topology resulting from mobility or node arrivals and departures.
+Furthermore, its design is largely independent of the underlying wireless technology, as long as it provides a local broadcast facility and each station can be allocated a unique identifier like for example its MAC address.
+The ubiquitous WiFi technology clearly fulfills these two foundational requirements.

-This document describes the DCP and VarDis in a way that is largely ignorant of implementation matters, like for example the allocation of activities to processes, interprocess communication and management of race conditions / mutual exclusion, memory management, or the precise way in which service primitives are being exchanged between different protocol entities.
+This document describes the DCP and VarDis stack in a way that is largely ignorant of implementation matters, like for example the allocation of activities to processes or threads, interprocess communication and management of race conditions / mutual exclusion, memory management, or the precise way in which service primitives are being exchanged between different protocol entities.